| Leading a Life Group

 Leading a life group is a privilege and a wonderful way to serve the Lord, your congregation, and people in general.

-Here are some resources for current or aspiring life group leaders:
+Check out these resources for current or aspiring Life Group leaders:

 The Work of a Shepherd